 Compensation and benefits for employees in our Fulfilment Centres

 Amazon offers competitive pay and benefits from day one.
-The pay rate for permanent Amazon fulfilment centre employees increases over their first two years of employment, after which time all employees earn £8.35 an hour and above.
-All permanent Amazon fulfilment centre employees are given stock grants, which over the last five years were on average equal to £1,000 or more per year per person.
+The minimum wage is £10.50 for the London area and £9.50 for the rest of the UK for all full-time, part-time, temporary (including those hired by agencies), and seasonal employees.
 Employees are offered a comprehensive benefits package, including private medical insurance, life assurance, income protection, subsidised meals and an employee discount, which combined are worth more than £700 annually, as well as a company pension plan.

 Amazon has also introduced Career Choice, an innovative education programme which pre-pays 95% of tuition and associated fees for permanent employees to undertake nationally recognised courses and funds up to £8,000 over four years.